10 Strange Skin Problems That Could Be a Sign of a Serious Disease

 You’re breaking out like crazy

 Adult acne is so common (here’s why—and how best to treat it), but when it’s a fairly new development, pay attention.
 Skin changes like acne can be a sign of polycystic ovary syndrome (PCOS), a hormonal imbalance that affects 10 million women worldwide.
 When a woman’s body makes excess “male” hormones called androgens, it’s often accompanied by an increase in acne.
 Your doctor may suspect PCOS if you have acne along with irregular periods or acne that flares up just before your period, says Dr. Reynolds.
+Even if PCOS isn’t behind your break outs, your acne may be saying something else about your body –– find out what your acne means based on where you’re breaking out.

 You’ve developed a weird rash